 Then there's Jim Jim Falls which is one of the Parks most iconic waterfalls and comprises of a huge cliff face where a stream of water falls about 200 metres into the plunge pool below.
 Jim Jim offer’s excellent swimming in the waterhole beneath the falls but beware it can be cold!
 If you follow the water a little further upstream it does warm up.
 If you're fit and active then a walk to the top of the falls offer amazing views over Kakadu.

-Beware of the crowds though, after all, these are very popular sites in Kakadu so try and get early in the day as possible.
+Beware of the crowds though, after all, these are very popular sites in Kakadu so try to arrive as early in the day as possible.

 Jim Jim Falls in the dry season